UNINETTSigma2/documentation/code_development/Calling-fortran-from-Python.md

  same library.

-Testing for even higher performance using the Intel compiler `ifort` we can try more optimising flags:
+Testing for even higher performance using the Intel compiler `ifort` we can try more optimising flags (runs with n=10000):

 | ifort flags                               | Run time    |
 |-------------------------------------------|-------------|